City Vision University: Return to Title IV Policy

 City Vision University measures progress in eight-week terms and uses them as payment periods for the period of calculation.

 The last date of attendance used in the R2T4 calculation is defined as the last date on which the student submitted a graded assignment such as a paper, class forum, or quiz.
+For more details, see our Last Date of Attendance policy.

 In almost every instance, students who participate past 60% of a term, measured in days, will have all of their Pell funds applied to their outstanding tuition.